tock/tock/doc/wg/core/notes/core-notes-2020-10-30.md

  * Amit: We can add more path java-style to make them more unique.
 Basically I was saying that more than 32-bits is really helpful to having UUIDs.
 * Brad: I'm a little worried about "testapp" because those are exactly the users that we want this to "just work" for.
 People assigning keys are already gonna figure this out.
 * Amit: So those cases won't set anything in the TLV and the board will just automatically create one.
-* Johnathan: Could even have elf2tbf enforce that two things named the same always map to same ID.
-Could be something complex internally, but with a simple rule.
+* Johnathan: Could have elf2tab default to generating an app ID by hashing the package name.
+This would have the effect of making binaries with the same package name map to the same app ID.
+Our documentation could then describe that different binaries should have different names.
+Would be complex internally, but with a simple rule for users.
 * Phil: I've been reviving TRDs as I'm doing Tock 2.0.
 Johnathan would you be interested in writing something like that up for this?
 * Johnathan: I'm already writing something along those lines up for libtock-rs.
 * Phil: Important for people to understand why it is this way and also understand important points if they are making changes.